 8. What items can I take to the collection sites?

 - HOUSEHOLD GARBAGE – such as table scraps, food wrappers, and similar materials.

 - YARD TRASH – such as limbs, branches, leaves, and grass.
 Limbs may not be over six inches in diameter or over four feet in length.
 Leaves and grass must be bagged.

-- GENERAL RESIDENTIAL DEBRIS – such as furniture, lumber, fence posts and empty paint cans.
+- GENERAL RESIDENTIAL DEBRIS – such as small furniture, lumber no longer than 6 foot in length, fence post, and empty paint cans.

 - TIRES – from an automobile or pickup truck, but not more than 5 tires in any given month.